 Conflict management styles are part of the Thomas-Kilmann model which is popular among HR specialists all around the globe.
 The theory postulates that there are 5 manners in which one can deal with conflict, so-called conflict management styles.

-This model is very useful for solving conflicts, arguments and arriving at the best possible solution in the workplace.
-Conflicts are one of the biggest obstacles every company experience on a daily basis, and efficiently solving them is necessary for long-term prosperity.
+This model is very useful for solving conflicts, and arguments and arriving at the best possible solution in the workplace.
+Conflicts are one of the biggest obstacles every company experiences on a daily basis, and efficiently solving them is necessary for long-term prosperity.

 What is Conflict Management?